EDIflyer/linux-notes/docs/server-setup/docker_setup.md

 1. Login to FBQ
 1. Copy the URL for the main filepage - e.g., `https://filebrowser.ediflyer.net/files/folder/`
+1. Go to WebDAV client/explorer, paste in this address, but with some key changes:
+    - `https` to `davs`
+    - `/files/` to `/dav/`
+    - therefore something like `davs://filebrowser.ediflyer.net/dav/folder`
-1. Go to your WebDAV client/explorer, paste this in but then change `https` to `davs` and `/files/` to `/dav/` and enter `davs://filebrowser.ediflyer.net/dav/folder` (you may need to remove the trailing `/` depending on the client, but be sure to leave the `folder` bit)
+    - NB you may need to remove the trailing `/` depending on the client, but be sure to leave the `folder` bit
 1. Go to Settings > API token > New (button at the bottom right) > set name/expiry and click Create
 1. Click the clipboard icon to copy the key
 1. Enter this as the password the WebDAV client/explorer (username can be blank or set to any value)